Willy Adames Player Props: Brewers vs. Diamondbacks

 Willy Adames At The Plate

-- Adames has reached base via a hit in 33 games this year (of 61 played), and had multiple hits in 10 of those games.
+- Adames has picked up a hit in 54.8% of his 62 games this season, with at least two hits in 16.1% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.